August 5, 2008 it hit me . . . three years ago, this day was the last time I saw my brother.

-I had talked to Gordon about possibly coming to visit them so I could go, but he said it was Carol’s Mother’s 80th Birthday Celebration that weekend.
+I had talked to Gordon about possibly coming to visit them so I could go, but he said it was his mother-in-law’s Mother’s Eightieth Birthday Celebration that weekend.
 A short time later, he called me back, telling me he was coming.
-He said Carol felt it was important for him to come.
+He said Carol (yes, he married a Carol) felt it was important for him to come.
 Sometimes as I think of her generosity, I wonder if I would have done the same thing had the tables been turned.
 Maybe I was still somewhat in denial about how serious it really had been.

 I do know this.
 While it was important for him, I often think if was more important for us – not for the weekend but for what was going to happen.
 How grateful I am for her generosity.